JCAndKSolutions/android-unit-test/README.md

 - Have separate repositories for library and apps.
 And,
 - Want to run the library tests with the apps test but don't want to duplicate the library tests.

-Then you may put the tests in the library project's repositorie, and add the path to the app's test source set so it gets compiled and tested when the app is tested.
+Then you may put the tests in the library project's repository, and add the path to the app's test source set so it gets compiled and tested when the app is tested.
 For example:

 ```groovy
 // Be sure to modify the source sets after projects are evaluated, otherwise they won't exist yet.